aaronstrong/gcp-professional-architect/labs/active-directory/README.md

 ## Create and configure a Windows Domain Controller

 1. Create a VM with the terraform script to use as a domain controller.
+>Note: The Windows instances take some time to boot up and run the startup script.
+Look at the serial port output to check on the status.
 1. Generate a password so that you can connect to the domain controller.
 Record the username and password for future use.

     ```bash